Skip to main content

 Network Security: Top 10 Tips for Small Businesses (SMBs)

-Are you ready for some good news?
-You don't need to be an expert on IT and network security tips to keep your business secure.
 You just need to be educated enough to understand the value of IT and know how to apply these network security tips to your small business.

 When it comes to network security, it’s vital to prevent potential dangers from even occurring in the first place.
-This helps reduce the amount of time your small business could be out of service along with eliminating the stress that comes with a cybersecurity attack.

-Because of how vital network security is in today’s age, we’ve put together a list of 11 network security tips for your small business that you can use to ensure your network is protected.
+Because of how vital network security is in today’s age, we’ve put together a list of ten network security tips for your small business that you can use to ensure your network is protected.
 These tips will be sure to give you peace of mind!

-1. You Need A Security Policy
+1. You Need A Security Policy...ASAP

 2. Compliance Does NOT Equal Security

-There is some overlap in the protection of customer data and security, but that overlap doesn't cover your entire business.
-Make sure you’re doing your research and become knowledgeable on your specific compliance regulations.
+There is some overlap in protecting customer data and security, but that overlap doesn't cover your entire business.

 3. ANYTHING with a Hard Drive Can Be Hacked